 The Web service

 Once you’re satisfied that your predictive experiment is ready, you can deploy your service as either a Classic Web service or a New Web service based on Azure Resource Manager.
 To operationalize your model by deploying it as a Classic Machine Learning Web service, click Deploy Web Service and select Deploy Web Service [Classic].
 To deploy as New Machine Learning Web service, click Deploy Web Service and select Deploy Web Service [New].
 Users can now send data to your model using the Web service REST API and receive back the results.
-For more information, see How to consume an Azure Machine Learning Web service that has been deployed from a Machine Learning experiment.
+For more information, see How to consume an Azure Machine Learning Web service.

 The non-typical case: creating a non-predictive Web service